-Last year, as in years past, your tap water met all U.S. Environmental Protection Agency (EPA) and state drinking water Health standards.
+Last year, WD4 had a monitoring violation, although your tap water met all U.S. Environmental Protection Agency (EPA) and state drinking water Health standards.
 North Castle vigilantly safeguards its water supplies and once again we are proud to report that our System has never violated a maximum contaminant level or any other water quality standard.